 When can I retire

-A common misconception is that you need to have finished work before starting to collect your pension.
+A common misconception is that you need to have finished work and retired before starting to collect your pension.
 In fact, you can continue to work in a paid capacity while drawing your pension.
 For example, if your scheme allows it, you could take part of your pension and continue working, and then when you cease employment take the remainder of your pension.

 The State Pension